 The coach will give large discounts for individual and squad lessons.
-Receive 1.5 hour individual lesson but only pay for an hour £35 .
+Receive 30 minutes free with every individual lesson if booked every 2 weeks.
 Squad lesson is a max of four players.
 Lessons are arranged with the coach privately.
 These cost £15 for 2 hours.
 If 3 players only then same charge but lesson reduced to 1.5 hours.

 What does the head coach look for when choosing a child

 Ideally at least advanced co-ordination and a good mover.
 Loves to play and wants to learn.
 Keen to play matches and practice inbetween lessons.
 Self motivated and disciplined.
 Parents that are keen to help theyre child and work with the coach.

 Our 5 catorgories of co-ordination (1) Low (2) Medium (3) High (4) Advanced (5) Natural

 Not all the players I worked with when I was head of the Surrey 10 & under squads and talent I.D were natural talents.
 Natural is when a child who has not played much and had little formal teaching looks like they have had a lot of court time and teaching.
 In other words they naturally hit the ball with the right style.
 They also have an ability to control the racquet head and be able to rally well.
 Children whose co-ordination is lower than advanced but love to play, learn quick and work hard on the court can sometimes surpass players with more natural ability.

 1) Extra tennis This can be with the parent using the clubs courts to play with their child.
 Two classes a week may also be the way forward.
 We give 30% discount off every lesson if you book two or more.
 We also have double group lessons on some of the classes.